Education

 The amount you can borrow depends primarily on three factors:

-Across all four lenders, the maximum loan-to-value ratio is approximately 55%, though some products (like CHIP Max through preferred brokers) can go as high as 59-65% in certain circumstances.
+Across all five lenders, the maximum loan-to-value ratio is approximately 55%, though some products (like CHIP Max through preferred brokers) can go as high as 59-65% in certain circumstances.

 What Triggers Repayment?